DataDog/documentation/content/en/continuous_testing/testing_tunnel.md

 ## Overview

-The Synthetic testing tunnel creates short lived secure connections between your internal environments and the Datadog infrastructure, allowing you to swiftly trigger Synthetic tests on your private applications.
+The Continuous Testing tunnel creates short lived secure connections between your internal environments and the Datadog infrastructure, allowing you to swiftly trigger Synthetic tests on your private applications.

-Datadog recommends using the testing tunnel if you need to launch Synthetics tests against local versions of your application without deploying a dedicated and long lasting probing system (such as [private locations][1]).
+Datadog recommends using the testing tunnel if you need to launch Continuous Testing tests against local versions of your application without deploying a dedicated and long lasting probing system (such as [private locations][1]).
 The testing tunnel can be used to trigger tests on ephemeral cloud environments.

 ## What is the testing tunnel?